Why green IT is the only choice The most environmentally friendly product: was never manufactured.

 Raw materials for IT equipment are frequently acquired in conflict zones.
 Trading in minerals exacerbates the situation in the country and also helps finance armed groups – for example, in the Congo, where raw materials such as tin are mined.

 There are frequent reports that workers’ rights are not respected in IT manufacturing.
 Some of the main issues are payment below the living wage and working hours of more than 60 hours a week.
-For example, Foxconn, the Chinese supplier which assembles the iPhone for Apple, is a frequent subject of criticism.
+The Chinese supplier Foxconn, which produces for Sony among others, is repeatedly criticized for this.

 Ecological rucksack